squirrel-prover/squirrel-prover/CONTRIBUTING.md

 The documentation for developers may be built with `make doc`.
 The standard ocamldoc syntax should be used for comments.
 Comments for functions should be put inside the `.mli` files.

-New modules should be added to `metabc.odocl`.
+New modules should be added to `squirrel.odocl`.

 ## Coding conventions